harihaysrun/03-sc/README.md

 # Sunny Central

 As a frequent user of parcel forwarders pre-covid(when shipping costs were not as high and overseas shipping options were not as limited), I found the whole process of purchasing products via that method a hassle.
 If the shop accepts international cards, I would be able able to purchase it myself.
-However, some retailers (like Ulta) which are country-specific, do not, so I would have to engage a middle man.
+However, some retailers (like Ulta, Mecca) which are country-specific, do not, so I would have to engage a middle man.
 More often than not, I thought to myself how nice it would be to have a retailer selling various exclusive products in one place.

 As with project 2, skincare is a big passion of mine.
 Having followed lots of up-and-coming skincare brands on social media, I'm always envious of the people who live in those countries because they'll be able to purchase those products as soon as they land in stores.
 In Singapore(and everywhere else), we'll to have to play the waiting game and see if any major retailers decide to bring them in locally.

-And with that in mind, I have came up with Sunny Central, a third-party retailer who brings in exclusive and not-as-accessible SPF products from all over the world to local customers.
+And with that in mind, I have came up with Sunny Central, a third-party retailer who brings in exclusive and not-so-accessible SPF products from all over the world to local customers.

 **As the shop owner, I want to:**
 - make new sunscreen options accessible to everyone